-Family honours ancestor after 100 years
+Family honours soldier after 100 years

 WWI soldier Vivian Llewellyn's Cathays memorial restored

-A 99-year-old memorial to a family's ancestor almost lost to time has been restored after its chance discovery.
+A 99-year-old memorial to a World War One soldier almost lost to time has been restored after a chance discovery.

-Cardiff docks worker Vivian Llewellyn died in France in 1918 while serving as an officer in World War One.
+Cardiff docks worker Vivian Llewellyn died in France in 1918 while serving as an officer.

 Great nephew Jeremy Sparkes searched archives for records of the memorial after hearing a family story about it.